YetAnotherRussian/Xiropht-Solo-Miner/README.md

 # Xiropht-Solo-Miner
 <h2>Official Xiropht Solo Miner.</h2>

+**Current math generator system can be improved easily**

+**External developers have the freedom to edit this miner tool for increase his performances**

 **In production, we suggest to compile in Release Mode for disable log files and debug mode.**

 <h2>Windows:</h2>